my-language-skills/simple-metadata/README.md

 ```

 ### Changelog
+### 1.5
+* **ADDITIONS**
+	* Site 1 has now special status in terms of site types and is not overridable by network settings
+	* JS alert when Organization image unset
+	* Provider tag
+	* When site type is not Book - Illustrator is printed as contributor
+	* If PB installation set Course site type as default in all sites on plugin activation

+* **MODIFICATION**
+	* All Publisher menu settings renamed to Organization
+	* PB - Booktype option removed and default site type approach is used now
+	* Specifying when to display certain metaboxes and fields related to the type of installation and site type
+	* Contributor type - thing changed to person
+	* Minor text and styling fixes

+* **REMOVED**
+	* Site submenu page removed

 ### 1.4.4
 * **ADDITIONS**
 	 * New submenu field "Publisher" with "Organization" metabox where admin is able to set Publisher logo (Network(Site1) level and single site level) and related functionality